-4. COMPARING AGGRESSIVE PEERS
+5. COMPARING AGGRESSIVE PEERS

-In Section 3, we show that strategies for removing content from the entire ecosystem must target offenders from all countries.
+In Section 4, we show that strategies for removing content from the entire ecosystem must target offenders from all countries.
 In the absence of a unified effort-and no such collaboration exists-investigators need a triage strategy.
 In this section, we characterize triage metrics for local investigators.
 Ideally, investigators would target the most dangerous offenders: those that are personally, physically abusing children.
-Unfortunately, such information is not available, sometimes not until months or years after arrest [27].
+Unfortunately, such information is typically not available until months or years after arrest [28].

-In lieu of that ideal, local investigators can target peers that are the most aggressive offenders: peers contributing most to the ecosystem.
-Specifically, we define aggressive offenders as those that are online for the longest duration and share the largest number of FOI.
+In lieu of that ideal, local investigators can target peers that are the most aggressive offenders: peers that exhibit greater evidence of intent [12] beyond the average case, which is an important practical legal concern.
+This includes peers such as those that are online for the longest duration and share the largest number of FOI.
 Similarly, investigators may target offenders that are conduits between p2p network communities (e.g., by sharing on both eMule and Gnutella), or offenders that seek to escape detection and justice by using Tor or network relays.
-Offenders that belong to any of these categories exhibit greater evidence of intent [11] beyond the average case, which is an important practical legal concern.